Ecwid/ecwid-api-docs/includes/_customer_groups.md

 HTTP Status | Meaning
 ------------|--------
 400 | Request parameters are malformed
-402 | Store doesn't have access to customer groups feature 500 | Cannot retrieve the customer groups info because of an error on the server
+402 | Store doesn't have access to customer groups feature, it's available on Business plan an higher 500 | Cannot retrieve the customer groups info because of an error on the server

 #### Error response body (optional)